neondatabase/website/content/docs/extensions/pg-extensions.md

 updatedOn: '2024-08-16T16:57:59.921Z'
 ---

 Neon supports the Postgres extensions shown in the following table.
 The supported version of the extension sometimes differs by Postgres version.
+A dash (-) indicates that an extension is not yet supported.

 <a id="default-extensions/"></a>